-- (2) The notice may be given before or after a mediator has started mediating the dispute. - (3) If the chief executive has nominated a mediator for the dispute, the chief executive must advise the mediator of the withdrawal as soon as practicable after receiving the notice.
+- The notice may be given before or after a mediator has started mediating the dispute. - The commissioner must, as soon as practicable after receiving (3) the notice, advise the following persons of the withdrawal - all other parties to the dispute; (a) - if the commissioner has nominated a mediator for the (b) dispute-the mediator. - If the chief executive has nominated a mediator for the dispute, the chief executive must advise the mediator of the withdrawal as soon as practicable after receiving the notice.